anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 All League members, including officers, Managers, umpires, and players are expected to behave in a sportsmanlike manner, promoting fair competitive play in a respectful atmosphere.

 ## Definition; Amendments
-These By-Laws shall stand as the official rules of the League.
+These Bylaws shall stand as the official rules of the League.
-All League members shall abide by and are subject to, without exception, all rules and regulations as outlined in the Constitution and By-Laws as well as the authority of the League Commissioner, in accordance with [Subjectivity](#subjectivity)
+All League members shall abide by and are subject to, without exception, all rules and regulations as outlined in the Constitution and Bylaws as well as the authority of the League Commissioner, in accordance with [Subjectivity](#subjectivity)

-### Amending the By-Laws
+### Amending the Bylaws
-By-Laws may be amended, removed, or added by an affirmative vote of two-thirds of the League members present at the time of the vote.
+Bylaws may be amended, removed, or added by an affirmative vote of two-thirds of the League members present at the time of the vote.

 ## Membership